 sudo chmod 0755 /data/db sudo chown $USER /data/db

 It will prompt you for a password.
-Type in your computer password.
+Type in your computer password. woooooahANGULAR!!!!!!!!!angularrrrrThis is better than slack

 NOTE: It will not show what you type, this is expected behavior, trust me when I say you are in fact typing.